JivoChat/RoundTable/README.md

 ## Part #5: Briefly howto

-There are 5 places you should learn about:
+There are six places you should learn about:
-Assembly, State, Core, Presenter, and Joint.
+Assembly, State, Core, Presenter, View, and Joint.

 ### Assembly